 Wildlife parks and forest reserves have been created to enable their animal inhabitants to survive and thrive while also serving to educate the public – tourists and local communities alike – about the wonder each species has to offer.
 These sites are set up initially to enable tourists to share in the experience, but these sites and the rangers employed are all that stands between some of these primates and extinction.
 And each of them relies on visitors to maintain its services to the wildlife community.

+In conclusion, Uganda is the best place to visit in Africa for a primate safari.
 For more information on visiting Uganda’s National Parks and seeing these primates for yourself, please visit https://www.uwa.or.ug.
 To see chimpanzees near the Congress site in Entebbe, please visit www.ngambaisland.org